Homemade sunscreen is a great way to protect your biggest organ (your skin!) and avoid all the nasty chemicals in the store-bought version.

 - Store sunscreen in a cool dry place.
-You might even want to place this sunscreen in the refrigerator when it’s not being used.
-If it gets too warm it might liquify.
+You might even want to place this sunscreen in the refrigerator when you’re not using it.
+If it gets too warm it might liquefy.
 If you’re making a trip to the beach or pool, consider taking a small cooler you can keep your sunscreen in.

 - Don’t want to look like a white ghost?
 Try adding a little cocoa powder to help.
 You’ll have to eyeball it to see how much cocoa powder is right for your skin tone.

 - Reapply often!
 When you’re out in the sun all day, I’d recommend you reapply every 1-2 hours.